Panadol Regular

 While every child is unique, and you know your child best, here are some other common symptoms when a child has a fever.

-As a parent, you’re naturally worried, and it’s never nice to witness your child in discomfort, but rest assured that the fever itself is not harmful.
-Your child’s temperature will return to normal once the underlying illness is treated.
-Until then, keep a close eye on them and do your best to make them comfortable.
-Don’t hesitate to consult a doctor if you’re concerned or feel something isn’t right.
+As a parent, you're naturally worried, and it's never nice to witness your child in discomfort.
+Keep a close eye on them and do your best to make them comfortable.
+Don't hesitate to consult a doctor if you're concerned or feel something isn't right.

 A normal temperature for children is about 36.4°C to 37.2 °C. What is considered ‘normal’ is not a specific number but a range.
 Your child’s body temperature will fluctuate slightly in response to environmental factors like the room temperature or the weather.
 Your child may feel also warmer for the simple reason that they have a woolly jumper on.

 There are several home remedies that can help bring your child’s temperature back down so they’re more comfortable.
 Always refer to your doctor’s advice.
-You may be able to use over-the-counter pain-relief medicines containing paracetamol, such as Children’s Panadol, to help bring down your child’s fever.
+You may also be able to use over-the-counter pain-relief medicines containing paracetamol, to help bring down your child’s fever.
+Seek medical advice before giving a paracetamol-containing medicine to children under 6 months.

 How can I reduce my child’s fever?